dogagingproject/dataRelease/Supporting_Documents/DAP_DogOverview_UserGuide.md

 ## Dog Aging Project | Dog Overview User Guide

-This document provides an introduction to the Dog Overview dataset.
+This document provides an introduction to the Dog Overview dataset using an example dog from the 2021 Curated Data release.

 ### Dog status